 A Monthly Kindness Initiative

-Each month we partner with a local organization whose work strengthens our community.
-During the month we will promote the important work being done, collect donations & donate a percentage of that month’s profits to our community partner.
+We partner with a local organization for two months at a time, whose work strengthens our community.
+During the month we will promote the important work being done, collect donations & donate 5% of that month’s profits to our community partner.

-We are so excited to be in a position to spread even a tiny bit of kindness with our community, and grateful to everyone who has supported us in getting to this point.
+We are so excited to be in a position to spread even a tiny bit of kindness within our community, and grateful to everyone who has supported us in getting to this point.

 Our Community Partners

 FEED Nova Scotia collects and distributes food to Nova Scotians and supports numerous non-profits in offering free meals to the community.
-Foodbank usage is up 21% in Nova Scotia since last year.
-To help meet the demand FEED Nova Scotia is endevouring to host 150 food drives in July and we're happy to play a small part!
+Foodbank usage increased by 21% in Nova Scotia over the past year.
 Learn more about their important work here.